 The latest venture from the Alchemist, Aether is located right at the head of Liverpool’s shopping district.
 Inspired by the four elements, enjoy bewitching concoctions from four drinks menus, such as the Easter Island on the Earth list (Appleton Signature, Tiki peach foam and citrus) or Hot Grog from the Water menu (Union 55 rum, maple, citrus, Amaro and ginger).
 Aether is one of the newest cocktail bars Liverpool is home to and brings our guide to the best cocktail bars Liverpool offers to a close.

 Liverpool One, 8 Kenyons Steps L1 8JF

 Other cocktail bars Liverpool has to offer…

 Alongside all these incredible cocktails bars Liverpool has many more establishments across the city.
 Head to Bold Street for night time delights from Leaf and Rope & Twine, or take yourself down to South Liverpool’s Smithdown Road for Mexican-inspired concoctions from Evil Eye.
 In Aigburth, the beautiful Lark Lane also hosts Diamonds & Rust, a dog-friendly establishment for pooch-loving cocktail drinkers and South American bar Que Pasa.
 Check out our Lark Lane guide for more delightful drinking spots.

 We hope you’ve enjoyed our guide to the best cocktail bars Liverpool has to offer.
 If you’re not feeling the sweet stuff and would prefer a plain old beer, why not check out the best beer gardens in the city?

 If all this alcohol is making you hungry, take a look at our updated guide to all the best places to grab a pizza in the city.

-Looking for some seasonal things to do in Liverpool this autumn?
-We’ve got you covered with our complete guide to enjoying the next few months, whatever the weather.
+Looking for some things to do in Liverpool this spring/summer?
+We’ve got you covered with our guide to 40 free things to do in Merseyside this spring/summer.